hmc-pmoney-s18/LiveContainerMigrationTool/README.md

 To get started with migration, make sure you have the Target Container created.
 We don't check if the Monitored or Target container exists, so a wrong container id would lead to an undefined behavior.

 To get started, clone the repository.
-In the meantime, make sure you have an Azure Function Instance created with an Application Insights hosting plan.
+In the meantime, make sure you have an Azure Function Instance created with an App Service Plan hosting plan.
 The bulk executor that the tool uses to optimize write throuput leverages concurrent writing within a partition key range so a machine with more than one core is required.
-Since, Consumption hosting plan does not scale up, we require customers to deploy this in a Azure Function Instance in Application Insights hosting plan.
+Since, Consumption hosting plan does not scale up, we require customers to deploy this tool in a Azure Function Instance in App Service Plan hosting plan.

-For a better migration performace, make sure your Azure Function Instance is as close to your Target and Monitored containers regions.
+For a better migration performace, make sure your Azure Function Instance is as close to your Target and Monitored containers regions as possible.

 ### Configuring Migration Parameters

 Once you  have created an Azure Function Instance, head to the *Configuration* option to configure migration settings.
-Migration settings include connection strings to your monitored and target containers, monitored container's id and database, target container's id and database, and storage queue name and connection string, which you have to create before hand.
+Migration settings include connection strings to your monitored and target containers, monitored container's id and database, target container's id and database, and storage queue name and connection string, **which you have to create before hand**.
 A storage queue is used as a post-mortem storage service in case a document write fails.
 The migration settings are exposed as environment variables and accessed by the migration application during runtime.
 You can learn more about Azure Function Instance configuration [here](https://docs.microsoft.com/en-us/azure/app-service/configure-common).

 ![template](./images/azureFunctionFive)